 Yes!
 To register with our office as new patients, please call us at our Sylacauga office at 256-208-0060 or our Chelsea office 205-678-1286 and press option 1.
 Please let the receptionist know that you are wanting to register new patients.
 If you need to schedule an appointment, the staff member can also do that when you call to register with our office.
 We will do our best to promptly see new patients for well child physical exams and routine care of chronic issues.
 We also offer same-day availability for acute care appointments (sick visits).

 You will also need to make arrangements for your child’s previous medical records to be sent to us.
 When transferring your child’s care from another practice, we will ask that you fill out a medical records release at our front desk or you can download the form here.
 You can drop off the completed form at our office or fax it to us so that we can request prior medical records for you.
-We will need a minimum of an up-to-date shot record before your child’s first visit.
+We will need a minimum of an up-to-date shot record and most recent wellness visit before your child’s first visit.
 Please note that you must complete a release form for each child and each practice where your children were previously seen.
 To expedite the process you can request that your child’s immunization records to be faxed to us at Sylacauga office: 256-208-0755 or Chelsea office: 205-618-9696.
 Please contact us for assistance with this process.

 Can I visit the office and meet with the pediatrician before my baby is born?